shreyakoley020102/shreyakoley020102/README.md

 - 🔭 I’m currently focusing on how to improve my skills
 - 🌱 I’m currently learning: Web Development (Backend)
-- :computer: Just few months back,I completed my internship as a TA at Coding Ninjas!
+- :computer: Just few months back, I completed my internship as a TA at Coding Ninjas!
 - 🤔 I’m looking for help in Web Development!
 Seems like it's endless
 - 💬 Can have a long conversation on Marvel or Cricket!
 (PS: Do not recommend me any series of any genre)
 - 📫 Have look at my [portfolio](https://shreyakoley020102.github.io/Know-Me/) and contact me from there!